-1.2 Final
+1.2 Grand Final

-The final will be played at a venue to be determined by the Hamilton Cricket Association, Waikato Valley Cricket Association and Counties Manukau Cricket Association.
+The Grand Final will be played at a venue to be determined by the Waikato Valley Cricket Association.

-The team which wins the final shall be the winner of the competition.
-In the event of a tie in the final, the team losing the least wickets will be declared the winner.
-In the event of teams being equal on wickets lost, the team with the most points in their pool will be declared the winner.
-If teams are equal on points in their pool, the winner will be decided by most wins, and then highest Net Run Rate in their pool.
+The team which wins the Grand Final shall be the winner of the competition.
+In the event of a tie in the Grand Final, the team losing the least wickets will be declared the winner.
+In the event of teams being equal on wickets lost, the team with the most points in the round robin will be declared the winner.
+If teams are equal on points, the winner will be decided who beat who, and then highest Net Run Rate.

-In the event of the final being rained out, a replay will be organised by the Hamilton Cricket Association, Waikato Valley Cricket Association and Counties Manukau Cricket Association.
+In the event of the Grand Final being rained out, a replay will be organised by Waikato Valley Cricket Association.